Konstruktionist/OSX_Setup-files/Readme.md

 These are my _personal_ preference files for various apps.

-They may be of use to you, but I'm hoping they are at least some use to me.
+They may be of use to you, but I'm hoping they are at least somewhat usefull to me.